bezverec/tif2jp2/README.md

 ## Basic validity

 Results may differ with different tif2jp2 flags.
-Mostly default setting have been tested.
+Mostly default settings have been tested.

 ### jhove